angykim77/Homelab/Microsoft/Azure_Bastien/GPOs/README.md

 <img src="images/Layer4-Builtin-add-annaY.png" width="30%" />

 Tried adding 'anna.Y' to the local 'Remote Desktop Users' group via 'lusrmgr.msc', which failed with: *"the computer lab-vm is a domain controller.
 This  snap-in cannot be used on a domain controller. domain accounts are managed with the Active Directory Users and Computers snap-in.*
-A Domain controller has no local SAM database, so 'lusrmgr.nsc' is disabled on it.
+A Domain controller has no local SAM database, so 'lusrmgr.msc' is disabled on it.
 **Fix:** Active Directory Users and Computers → 'lab.local' → **Builtin** container → **Remote Desktop Users** → Members → Add → 'Anna Y'

 **Layer 5 - Session state.**